acosgames/anime-trivia-simple/README.md

 ## About Server

-Server code is built using NodeJS code and bundled into a single `server.bundle.js` file for both developmet and production.
+Game Server code is built using NodeJS code and bundled into a single `server.bundle.js` file for both developmet and production.

 `database.json` is used to store large amounts of data in JSON format, and must be in the `./game-server/` folder